jatin4/calculator-in-c/README.md

 Foundation for Larger Projects:

 Serves as a building block for developing financial applications, data analysis tools, or scientific computation software in C.

+🧠 Concept

+A calculator program in C takes two numbers (operands) and an operator (+, -, *, /, etc.) as input, performs the requested arithmetic operation, and displays the result.

+Steps:

+Get input from the user

+The two numbers (operands)

+The operation (operator)

+Use switch or if-else to decide which arithmetic operation to perform.

+Perform the calculation.

+Display the result.

+🧩 How It Works Internally

+Input Handling
+The scanf() function reads input values from the user.

+Control Flow
+The switch statement determines which operation to execute based on the operator entered.

+Arithmetic Operations
+C uses standard arithmetic operators:

++ (addition)

+- (subtraction)

+* (multiplication)

+/ (division)

+Output
+The printf() function displays results formatted to two decimal places.

+Can a calculator program handle more complex operations like square root or power?

+A calculator program in C can handle more complex operations such as square root, power, trigonometric functions, and many others — by using the math library.

+🧮 How to Do It

+You just need to include this header file:

+#include <math.h>

+This gives access to a set of mathematical functions like:

+Function	Description	Example
+sqrt(x)	Square root	sqrt(16) → 4
+pow(x, y)	Power (x raised to y)	pow(2, 3) → 8
+sin(x)	Sine (in radians)	sin(3.14/2) → 1
+cos(x)	Cosine	cos(0) → 1
+tan(x)	Tangent	tan(45 * 3.14/180) → 1
+log(x)	Natural logarithm	log(10) → 2.3026
+exp(x)	e raised to x	exp(1) → 2.718

+⚙️ Compiler Tip

+If you’re compiling this program manually (like in a terminal or command prompt), use the math library flag:

+gcc calculator.c -o calculator -lm

+The -lm links the math library.

+How can you round the output to two decimal places?

+In C, you can round or display output to two decimal places using the printf() format specifier.

+🧮 Method 1: Using printf() Formatting

+If you want to display a floating-point number with two decimal places, use:

+printf("%.2lf", number);

+🧠 Explanation:

+%lf → used for double type.

+.2 → means show exactly 2 digits after the decimal point.

+Example:

+double result = 5.6789;
+printf("Result = %.2lf", result);

+Output:

+Result = 5.68

+🧩 Method 2: Using round() Function

+If you want to actually round the value (not just display it), use the round() function from <math.h>:

+#include <stdio.h>
+#include <math.h>

+int main() {
+    double num = 5.6789;
+    double rounded = round(num * 100) / 100;  // rounds to 2 decimal places
+    printf("Rounded Value: %.2lf\n", rounded);
+    return 0;
+}

+Output:

+Rounded Value: 5.68

+⚙️ Key Difference
+Method	Purpose	Example
+printf("%.2lf", x)	Only formats the display	prints 5.68 but keeps x = 5.6789
+round(x * 100) / 100	Actually changes the value	x becomes 5.68

+✅ In your calculator program, you can use:

+printf("Result = %.2lf\n", result);

+to display the result neatly rounded to two decimal places.